josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 {% responsive_image path: images/sofle/IMG_20191109_160802.jpg alt:""  figcaption:"Until they are all in place." %}

-{% responsive_image path: images/sofle/IMG_20191109_160811.jpg alt:""  figcaption:"Double check the bottom.
+{% responsive_image path: images/sofle/IMG_20191109_160811.jpg alt:""  figcaption:"Double-check the bottom.
 You should see all the contacts in sockets. "%}

 {% responsive_image path: images/sofle/IMG_20191109_161014.jpg alt:""  figcaption:"And mount the bottom plate. "%}

 {% responsive_image path: images/sofle/IMG_20191109_161224.jpg alt:""  figcaption:"Finished half of the keyboard waiting for keycaps." %}

-{% responsive_image path: images/sofle/IMG_20191109_163910.jpg alt:""  figcaption:"Put at least 4 adhesive rubber feet in corner so the keyboard is not moving when you type. "%}
+{% responsive_image path: images/sofle/IMG_20191109_163910.jpg alt:""  figcaption:"Put at least 4 adhesive rubber feet in the corners so the keyboard is not moving when you type. "%}

 {% responsive_image path: images/sofle/IMG_20191201_184929_1.jpg alt:""  figcaption:"The first set of keycaps I used was this cheap DSA set.
 I didn't like them much but they are affordable.
 The set on the photo at the beginning of the article is GMK.Oblivion and that's very nice but also very expensive." %}